ghb5d73f4/argparse/README.md

 To use this utility in your project:

-- Clone this repository.
+Clone this repository or download the files from the `src` subdirectory.

-- Include `argparse.h` in your project.
+Include `argparse.h` in your project, add `argparse.cpp` in the file to compile and link with the project.
-- Compile `argparse.cpp` along with your main program.

 ### Function Descriptions